MileHacker Logo

 Your passport must remain valid for your entire stay.
 Proof of funds (bank statements), lodging information (hotel bookings or invitation letter), and a trip schedule with return arrangements show your intent to leave.
 For visa applications, digital passport-sized photos apply.
 For other purposes, physical copies are useful.
 No general entry fee applies to tourists.

 No special permits generally apply for standard tourism activities in Dover or Kent.
-Most attractions run on a standard admission fee or offer free public access.
+The majority of sights operate on a standard admission fee or offer free open to the public.
 The United Kingdom does not require specific vaccinations for entry.
 Your routine vaccinations, like MMR, Diphtheria-Tetanus-Pertussis, Polio, Chickenpox, and Flu, should remain up-to-date.

 Budgeting & Costs